TheMartianLife/Honours-Presentation/presentation.md

 # References

+* Aruguete, N. and Calvo, E.: 2018, Time to #protest: Selective exposure, cascading activation, and framing in social media, _Journal of Communication_ 68(3), 480–502.
+* Chui, M., Manyika, J., Bughin, J., Dobbs, R., Roxburgh, C., Sarrazin, H., Sands, G. and Westergren, M.: 2012, The social economy: Unlocking value and productivity through social technologies. [https://www.mckinsey.com/industries/high-tech/our-insights/ the-social-economy](https://www.mckinsey.com/industries/high-tech/our-insights/ the-social-economy) [Accessed 18 May 2019].
+* Darwish, K.: 2018, To kavanaugh or not to kavanaugh: That is the polarizing question, _arXiv preprint arXiv:1810.06687_ p.
+01.
+* Edosomwan, S., Prakasan, S. K., Kouame, D., Watson, J. and Seymour, T.: 2011, The history of social media and its impact on business, _Journal of Applied Management and entrepreneurship_ 16(3), 79–91.
+* Gao, Z., Shi, Y. and Chen, S.: 2015, Measures of node centrality in mobile social networks, _International Journal of Modern Physics_ C 26(09).
+* Hootsuite: 2018, Hootsuite’s social media barometer report. [https://hootsuite.com/resources/all-future_of_social-digital_in_2019-glo-en-ca-digital_in_2019-q1_2019](https://hootsuite.com/resources/barometer-2018-global?utm_campaign=all-future_of_social-digital_in_2019-glo-en-ca-digital_in_2019-q1_2019) [Accessed 18 May 2018].
+* Juanals, B. and Minel, J.-L.: 2017, Analysing cultural events on twitter, _International Conference on Computational Collective Intelligence_, Springer, pp. 376–385.
+* Kalmar, I., Stevens, C. and Worby, N.: 2018, Twitter, gab, and racism: the case of the soros myth, _Proceedings of the 9th International Conference on Social Media and Society_, ACM, pp. 330–334.
+* Kane, G. C.: 2015, Enterprise social media: Current capabilities and future possibilities., _MIS Quarterly Executive_ 14(1).
+* Kaplan, A. M. and Haenlein, M.: 2010, Users of the world, unite! the challenges and opportunities of social media, _Business horizons_ 53(1), 59–68.
+* Kasemsap, K.: 2019, Professional and business applications of social media platforms, Social Entrepreneurship: Concepts, Methodologies, Tools, and Applications, _IGI Global_, pp. 824– 847.
-1. Mahbub, M.S., de Souza, P. and Williams, R., 2017.
+* Mahbub, M.S., de Souza, P. and Williams, R., 2017.
 Describing environmental phenomena variation using entropy theory. _International Journal of Data Science and Analytics_, 3(1), pp.49-60.
-2. Mahbub, M.S., de Souza, P. and Williams, R., 2019.
+* Mahbub, M.S., de Souza, P. and Williams, R., 2019.
 Understanding Environmental Changes Using Statistical Mechanics. _Annals of Data Science_, pp.1-13.
+* Matei, S. A. and Bruno, R. J.: 2015, Pareto’s 80/20 law and social differentiation: A social entropy perspective, _Public Relations Review_ 41(2), 178–186.

+---

+# References

+* Milligan, I., Ruest, N. and Lin, J.: 2016, Content selection and curation for web archiving: The gatekeepers vs. the masses, _Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries_, ACM, pp. 107–110.
+* Ngoc, T. H., Echizen, I., Komei, K. and Yoshiura, H.: 2010, New approach to quantification of privacy on social network sites, 2010 24th _IEEE International Conference on Advanced Information Networking and Applications_, IEEE, pp. 556–564.
+* Park, S.-H., Huh, S.-Y., Oh, W. and Han, S. P.: 2012, A social network-based inference model for validating customer profile data., _MIS quarterly_ 36(4).
+* Perrin, A.: 2015, Social media usage: 2005-2015, _PEW Research Center Report_.
+* Pinter, A. T., Goldman, B. and Novotny, E.: 2017, Pennsylvania perspectives of the 2016 election: A project to collect web and social media content around significant societal events, _Pennsylvania Libraries: Research & Practice_ 5(2), 96–106.
+* Ruest, N. and Milligan, I.: 2016, An open-source strategy for documenting events: The case study of the 42nd canadian federal election on twitter, _Code4Lib_ 32.
+* Sapountzi, A. and Psannis, K. E.: 2018, Social networking data analysis tools & challenges, _Future Generation Computer Systems_ 86, 893–913.
+* Schmidt, C. W.: 2012, Trending now: using social media to predict and track disease outbreaks.
-3. Tsou, M.H., 2015.
+* Tsou, M.H., 2015.
 Research challenges and opportunities in mapping social media and Big Data. _Cartography and Geographic Information Science_, 42(sup1), pp.70-74.
-4. Milligan, I., Ruest, N. and Lin, J.: 2016, Content selection and curation for web archiving: The gatekeepers vs. the masses, _Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries_, ACM, pp. 107–110.
-5. Ruest, N. and Milligan, I.: 2016, An open-source strategy for documenting events: The case study of the 42nd canadian federal election on twitter, _Code4Lib_ 32.
-6. Juanals, B. and Minel, J.-L.: 2017, Analysing cultural events on twitter, _International Conference on Computational Collective Intelligence_, Springer, pp. 376–385.
-7. Pinter, A. T., Goldman, B. and Novotny, E.: 2017, Pennsylvania perspectives of the 2016 election: A project to collect web and social media content around significant societal events, _Pennsylvania Libraries: Research & Practice_ 5(2), 96–106.
-8. Aruguete, N. and Calvo, E.: 2018, Time to #protest: Selective exposure, cascading activation, and framing in social media, _Journal of Communication_ 68(3), 480–502.
-9. Darwish, K.: 2018, To kavanaugh or not to kavanaugh: That is the polarizing question, _arXiv preprint arXiv:1810.06687_ p.
-01.
-10. Kalmar, I., Stevens, C. and Worby, N.: 2018, Twitter, gab, and racism: the case of the soros myth, _Proceedings of the 9th International Conference on Social Media and Society_, ACM, pp. 330–334.
+* Van Dijck, J. and Poell, T.: 2013, Understanding social media logic, _Media and communication_ 1(1), 2–14.
+* Zhao, X., Lampe, C. and Ellison, N. B.: 2016, The social media ecology: User perceptions, strategies and challenges, _Proceedings of the 2016 CHI conference on human factors in computing systems_, ACM, pp. 89–100.
+* Zhi-Xiao, W., Ze-chao, L., Xiao-fang, D. and Jin-hui, T.: 2016, Overlapping community detection based on node location analysis, _Knowledge-Based Systems_ 105, 225–235.
+* Zhou, F., Huang, W., Zhao, Y., Shi, Y., Liang, X. and Fan, X.: 2015, Entvis: a visual analytic tool for entropy-based network traffic anomaly detection, _IEEE Computer Graphics and Applications_ 35(6), 42–50.
+* Zimmer, M. and Proferes, N. J.: 2014, A topology of twitter research: disciplines, methods, and ethics, _ASLIB Journal of Information Management_ 66(3), 250–261.

 ---